 Of course, there are many options for whom to see, and many see the pediatrician and the orthopedic, however, their training is limited in the musculoskeletal system and they are likely to look at where the pain is, rather than why the pain exists.
 If your child is having pain resulting from sports, you need to ask yourself or the professional you are seeing why?

 Depending on their point of view, you may find that the best professional is the one who looks at their entire body and how they use it, rather than just the area that hurts which is often just a symptom.
-For many people, a certified sports chiropractor is becoming their go to professional for primary care of their musculoskeletal system, because of the way they diagnose and then treat the problem.
-Often, this is one stop shopping instead of one professional referring to another who refers to another.
+For many people, a certified sports chiropractor is becoming they’re go-to professional for primary care of their musculoskeletal system, because of the way they diagnose and then treat the problem.
+Often, this is one-stop shopping instead of one professional referring to another who refers to another.
 Of course, if the problem is more serious, or requires a less conservative option, the chiropractor will refer them.
-Fortunately, more serious problems are rare and the chiropractor can be the most efficient and cost effective way to get relief.
+Fortunately, more serious problems are rare and the chiropractor can be the most efficient and cost-effective way to get relief.

 With regards to running, which is something present in practically all sports, a recent article discusses some of the concerns as growing children run longer distances than ever before.
 Check out this great article that discusses the problem here

 How Far Is Too Far For Kids to Run?

 For out-of-shape kids, inadequate physical activity—a leading risk factor for mortality across all ages, according to the World Health Organization—can have lasting ramifications for future health.
 All over the world, researchers are finding significant annual declines in cardiovascular fitness among adolescents.
 As a whole, today’s youth are spending less time than generations past on stickball, tag, and other types of free play and exercise, such as walking or bicycling, and more time with computers and smartphones.
 As a result, after-school activities such as organized sports now provide the majority of physical activity for growing children.